b01/kubernetes-the-hard-way/docs/12-smoke-test.md

 ### Port Forwarding

-In this section you will verify the ability to access applications remotely using [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).
+In this section you will verify the ability to access applications remotely using [port forwarding].

 Retrieve the full name of the `nginx` pod: